wso2/docs-is/en/docs/learn/multi-attribute-login.md

     tenant credentials.

     !!! info
-        - **admin** is the default administrative user in WSO2 Identity Server.
+        - The **admin** is the default administrative user in WSO2 Identity Server.
         - If you use multiple tenant domains, you need to configure multi attribute login for each tenent.

 2. Click **Main** > **Identity Providers** > **Resident** and expand the **Account Management** section.